rbontekoe/BAWJ/docs/src/chapter6.md

 \#3 The function to store and retrieve persons.

-## Activity 6.1 - Export elements
+## Activity 6.1 - Export Elements

-In this activity you define which functions, enumerated values, and DataType are immediately available.
+In this activity you define which functions, enumerated values, and DataType are immediately available when a software programmer uses our module `Accounts`.

 #### Prerequisites
 - Ubuntu 20.04.